-Trustees' Report for the Year Ended 31 August 2019
+Trustees' Report for the Year Ended 31 August 2020

-The Trustees present their annual report together with the financial statements and auditors' report of the charitable company for the year ended 31 August 2019.
+The Trustees present their annual report together with the financial statements and auditors' report of the charitable company for the year ended 31 August 2020.
 The annual report serves the purposes of both a trustees' report, and a directors' report under company law.

-The financial statements have been prepared in accordance with the Financial Reporting Standard Applicable in the UK and Republic of Ireland (FRS 102), the Accounting and Reporting by Charities: Statement of Recommended Practice applicable to charities preparing their accounts in accordance with the Financial Reporting Standard applicable in the UK and Republic of Ireland (FRS 102) (Charities SORP (FRS 102)), the Academies Accounts Direction 2018 to 2019 issued by the ESFA, the Charities Act 2011 and the Companies Act 2006.
+The financial statements have been prepared in accordance with the Financial Reporting Standard Applicable in the UK and Republic of Ireland (FRS 102), the Accounting and Reporting by Charities: Statement of Recommended Practice applicable to charities preparing their accounts in accordance with the Financial Reporting Standard applicable in the UK and Republic of Ireland (FRS 102) (Charities SORP (FRS 102)), the Academies Accounts Direction 2019 to 2020 issued by the ESFA, the Charities Act 2011 and the Companies Act 2006.

-The trust operates one academy for pupils aged 7 to 11 in Chelmsford with a pupil capacity of 272.
-At the end of the 2018-2019 academic year it had 300 pupils on roll due to an agreement with the local authority to admit a bulge year of thirty extra Year Three pupils in the academic year 2016-17.
+The academy trust operates an academy for pupils aged 7 to 11 serving a catchment area in Chelmsford.
+It has a pupil capacity of 300 and at the end of the academic year 2019/20 it had 300 pupils on roll.